Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Overview of our driven by fractional Brownian motion

 Even though the process $X$ is not a semimartingale, one can associate a semimartingale $Z = \{Z_t, t \geq 0\}$ which is called a fundamental semimartingale such that the natural filtration $(\mathcal Z_t )$ of the process $Z$ coincides with the natural filtration $(\mathcal X_t )$ of the process $X$ (\ctn{Klept}).
 Define, for $0<s<t$,

 and

 The process $M^H$ is a Gaussian martingale (\ctn{Norros}).
-Furthermore, the natural filtration of the martingale $M^H$ coincides with the natural filtration of fBm $W^H$.
-In fact the stochastic integral can be represented in terms of the stochastic integral with respect to the martingale $M^H.$ For a measurable function $f$ on $[0, T]$, let
+Furthermore, the natural filtration of the martingale $M^H$ coincides with the natural filtration of the fractional Brownian motion $W^H$.
+In fact, the stochastic integral can be represented in terms of the stochastic integral with respect to the martingale $M^H.$ For a measurable function $f$ on $[0, T]$, let

 when the derivative exists in the sense of absolute continuity with respect to the Lebesgue measure (\ctn{Samko}).